Combinator optimizing

 Applicability and assumptions

-Combinator optimizing is applicable for vessels with controllable pitch (CP) propeller respective of ship type and age.
+Combinator optimizing is applicable for vessels with controllable pitch (CP) propeller regardless of ship type and age.

-Combinator curves take into account engine requirements, propulsion efficiency, cavitation patterns in different conditions and the mission profile of the vessel.
+Combinator curves takes into account engine requirements, propulsion efficiency, cavitation patterns in different conditions and the operational profile of the vessel.
 The curves are applied for improving the propulsive performance for vessels with (CP) propellers.

 The following points are procedures for improving the propulsive performance by applying combinator curves:

-- Evaluate the current combinator curves and make sure that curves for different operational modes exist, especially for AHTS vessels
+• Evaluate the current combinator curves and make sure that curves for different operational modes exist, especially relevant for vessels with large variations in propeller loading.

-- Run simulations and develop new curves if you have any reason to believe that the existing curves are not optimized for your operations
+• Run simulations and develop new curves if one has any reason to believe that the existing curves are not optimized for relevant operations

-- Make sure that the optimum combinatory curves always are used
+• Make sure that the optimum combinator curves always are used

 Cost of implementation